 Delegate – The term “delegate” refers to any DECA member, including advisors, attending DECA conferences.

-Marketing and Entrepreneurship Conference (MEC) – Wyoming DECA’s Marketing and Entrepreneurship Conference is a two-day leadership and competition practice event that provides an opportunity for all Wyoming DECA student members to expand their knowledge, network with business professionals, practice and improve competition skills, interact with other DECA students in Wyoming, and gain a deeper understanding of DECA.
+Marketing and Entrepreneurship Conference (MEC) – Wyoming DECA’s Marketing and Entrepreneurship Conference is a one-day leadership and competition practice event that provides an opportunity for all Wyoming DECA student members to expand their knowledge, network with business professionals, practice and improve competition skills, interact with other DECA students in Wyoming, and gain a deeper understanding of DECA.
 For more information about MEC, visit the Conferences page.

-International Career Development Conference (ICDC) – The International Career Development Conference brings together approximately fifteen thousand high school students (state qualifiers), advisors, business professionals, and alumni from all fifty United States, the District of Columbia, Canada, China, Germany, Guam, Hong Kong, Korea, Mexico, and Puerto Rico for several days of excitement.
+International Career Development Conference (ICDC) – The International Career Development Conference brings together approximately twenty thousand high school students (state qualifiers), advisors, business professionals, and alumni from all fifty United States, the District of Columbia, Canada, China, Germany, Guam, Hong Kong, Korea, Mexico, and Puerto Rico for several days of excitement.
 Most participants at ICDC compete in one of DECA’s competitive events.
 The top competitors in each event are recognized for their outstanding achievements.
 In addition to the competitive events, many students and advisors participate in a variety of leadership and career advancing academies.

 National Delegate – A national delegate is a student representative elected by his/her state association to conduct the official business of the student organization at the International Career Development Conference (ICDC).
 National officers are elected by and from these delegates.

-State Career Development Conference (SCDC) – The State Career Development Conference is a three-day event where students from across the state of Wyoming compete in up to three of forty-two competitive events, vying to qualify for the International Career Development Conference (ICDC) competition.
+State Career Development Conference (SCDC) – The State Career Development Conference is a two-day event where students from across the state of Wyoming compete in up to three of forty-two competitive events, vying to qualify for the International Career Development Conference (ICDC) competition.
 Wyoming DECA welcomes approximately two hundred volunteer judges—business professionals and community members—to evaluate our student competitors on their written projects and/or presentations that demonstrate solutions to real-world business situations within a variety of industries.

-Western Region Leadership Conference (WRLC) – The Western Region Leadership Conference is a leadership event held in the fall for members from Western Region DECA, providing an opportunity for state association officers and DECA advisors to develop leadership skills through presentations, workshops, business tours, and exhibits.
+Western Region Leadership Conference (WRLC) – The Western Region Leadership Conference is a leadership event held in the fall for members from Western Region DECA, providing an opportunity for state association delegates and DECA advisors to develop leadership skills through presentations, workshops, business tours, and exhibits.
 For more information about WRLC, visit www.wrdeca.org.

 Competitive Event – A competitive event is a contest or competition between individuals or teams.
 DECA offers a comprehensive, industry validated competitive events program to its student membership.
 Competitive events are aligned with the national curriculum standards in the career clusters.
 Students are evaluated on both a written component and an interactive component, with an industry professional serving as a judge.